TheoThug/farmdocs/faq.md

 # FAQ

-## What is SYRUP?
+## What is HOES?

-When you stake your $CAKE, you auto-magically receive $SYRUP that will be used as proof-of-stake.
+When you stake your $CAKE, you auto-magically receive $HOES that will be used as proof-of-stake.

-With the $SYRUP received you are able to stake for rewards in the SYRUP Pool.Can I become who I want to be?
+With the $HOES received you are able to stake for rewards in the HOES Pool.Can I become who I want to be?

 That's a tough question but thankfully, our team is on it.
 Please bear with us while we're investigating.

-## What happens if I sell my SYRUP?
+## What happens if I sell my HOES?

-Please do not sell/exchange your $SYRUP.
+Please do not sell/exchange your $HOES.

-If you sell your $SYRUP you won't be able to unstake your $CAKE as you need the same amount of $SYRUP to do so.
+If you sell your $HOES you won't be able to unstake your $CAKE as you need the same amount of $HOES to do so.

 ## How can I stake CAKE?